Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Introduction

-In section~\ref{sec:potentialsys}, starting from the potential system arising via the conserved form of Westervelt's equation, a second-layer potential is introduced.
+In section~\ref{sec:potentialsys}, starting from the potential system arising via the conserved form of the dissipative Westervelt equation, a second-layer potential is introduced.
 The Lie point symmetries and low-order conservation laws for the second-layer potential system are derived.
-These results include two potential symmetries and three nonlocal conservation laws which are not inherited from any of the local point symmetries and local conservation laws of Westervelt's equation.
+These results include two potential symmetries and three nonlocal conservation laws which are not inherited from any of the local point symmetries and local conservation laws of the dissipative Westervelt equation.
 The conserved integrals given by the nonlocal conservation laws are shown to describe net mass and a moment of net mass, as well as five additional quantities in the undamped case: energy, momentum, dilational energy, dilational momentum, and a generalized energy-momentum.

-In section~\ref{sec:applications}, the main additional results, listed in the preceding bullet points, are presented.
-These results come from the second-layer potential system and are lifted back to Westervelt's equation, which yields a variety of hidden nonlocal structures as well as exact solutions.
+In section~\ref{sec:results}, the main additional results, listed in the preceding bullet points, are presented.
+These results come from the second-layer potential system and are lifted back to the dissipative Westervelt equation, which yields a variety of hidden nonlocal structures.

 Finally, in section~\ref{sec:conclude}, some concluding remarks are made.